 The global transport system is estimated to account for 14% of the world’s greenhouse gas emissions.
-To help prevent climate change and reduce our carbon footprint, we are innovating to promote lower carbon transport and distribution throughout the journey of our products.
+To help prevent climate change and reduce our carbon footprint, we’re innovating to promote lower carbon transport and distribution throughout the journey of our products.

 It all starts with how we pick our products ready to dispatch to customers.
 We’ve invested a lot in voice-picking technology, so our warehouse colleagues now receive digital instructions through a headset while they work.
 This makes our picking more efficient while saving paper.
 We’ve set a target for our distribution centres to become 100% paperless by 2023.

-We’re always looking for ways to reduce our use of plastic, and by 2021, we aim to further reduce single-use plastics from our operations.
-For example, we’ll replace the plastic tape with a more sustainable alternative to keep our products safe in transit.
+We’re always looking for ways to reduce our use of plastic.
+For example, we have replaced the plastic tape with a more sustainable ‘paper-based’ alternative, ensuring our packaging is fully recyclable, after they have kept our products safe in transit.

 Sharing the Load

 Maximising shipments is a great way to reduce journeys and carbon emissions.
 We always maximise space within each container prior to despatch and work with our forecasting and planning teams to send them at just the right moment.
 We’ve also join forces with our brokered suppliers (companies supplying ranges our customer requires through us) to combine deliveries from our UK distribution centres direct to customers.